Integrating Red with AI Guardrails

 - Review your Red scan findings

-- Map each finding to the appropriate Guard defense
+- Map each finding to the appropriate AI Guardrails defense

-- Create a Guard project and configure your policy
+- Create an AI Guardrails project and configure your policy

-- Integrate Guard into your application (see Quickstart)
+- Integrate AI Guardrails into your application (see Quickstart)

 - Monitor and tune based on production data